Charpollo/LEOS-RO/flight-rules/physics.md

 ### `createSatellite(params)`
 Creates a satellite with proper orbital mechanics:
-- Supports circular and elliptical orbits
+- Supports circular and elliptical orbits (e = 0 to 0.75)
-- Proper 3D rotation for inclination
+- Calculates semi-major axis from periapsis and eccentricity
+- Places satellites at random true anomaly positions
-- Vis-viva equation for velocity
+- Uses vis-viva equation for correct velocity at any orbital position
-- Flight path angle for elliptical orbits
+- Proper velocity vectors using cross products for inclined orbits
+- Handles retrograde orbits (inclination > 90°)

 ### `applyGravity()`
 Applies gravitational force to all bodies: